cullinap/contract_reader/README.md

 This repo will enable you to insert a credit card agreement pdf and output labeled sections of the documents to make it easier to read the document.
 Please see example.ipynb for a walkthrough on how to use this repo.

 The notebook contract_reader.ipynb has further details on how the repo is constructed.

+###### references:
+An analysis of the coherence of descriptors in topic modeling Derek O’Callaghan et. al